A fast grower to provide "quick green grass" anywhere, and as a cover crop.

-CULTURE: Sow the seeds at the time, rate, and depth specified for each variety listed.
+CULTURE: Sow the seeds at the time, rate, and depth specified in the product description.
 FOR GREEN MANURE: Till in at any growth stage.
 FOR ORNAMENTAL USE OR GRAIN HARVEST: Cut the plants near the base when most of the green color has turned brown and the seeds are hardening (no longer milky).
-SEED SPECS: Planting rates are listed in the comparison chart.
+SEED SPECS: Planting rates are listed in the product description.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.

 Average number of days from seeding date to harvest, within a specific crop group.
 If a transplanted crop: average number of days from transplant date.
 Not sure if crop is direct-seeded or transplanted?
 Check the Growing Information box for details.
 If crop can be both direct-seeded or transplanted, days to maturity refers to direct seeding.
 Days to maturity for all flowers and herbs is calculated from seeding date.

 Life Cycle ID

 Hybrid: The offspring of a cross between two or more distinct parent lines, usually of same species, and selected for improved traits.
 Open-pollinated: A non-hybrid variety that can reproduce itself in kind, demonstrating relatively stable traits from one generation to the next.